Schedule changes force students to adjust

 Students changing classes in accordance to the new schedule

-Dornae Moore, Staff Reporter
+Dornae Moore, Writer

 As the 2013-2014 school year began, many changes were made around Ritenour.
 One of these changes is a new schedule, and teachers and students have been adjusting to it since the first day.